 Six reasons to study Computer Science

-1. The digital age needs computer scientists
+1. The world needs computer scientists

-2. Computer science students have excellent graduate prospects
+2. Excellent graduate prospects

-4. Computer scientists are needed in every type of industry
+4. Needed in almost every industry

-5. Internationally diverse cohort
+5. Internationally diverse

 6. Year abroad opportunities

 Check out the opportunities for overseas study on the courses that interest you.
 A year abroad will provide you with a deeper understanding of how computers are utilised around the world, allowing you to experience other cultures and potentially gain some language skills in the process.